 The Health Benefits of Mango

 My favourite fruit is back in season.
 In fact, I am sure; mangoes are much loved in many homes.
-The king of fruits deserves all the good titles that come its way because it is so delicious.
+The king of fruits deserves all the good titles that come its way because it comes with so many health benefits and so delicious.
 Mangoes are truly magical because nature has endowed them with luscious taste and plenty of vitamins, mineral and antioxidants.
 Mango is truly nature’s gift to India.
 It has been cultivated here for over 4000 years.
 In the Vedas, mango is praised as a heavenly fruit.
 In India alone, there are 500 varieties and only about 35 varieties are extensively cultivated.

 The shape of mango is a popular symbol in many Indian arts and crafts.
 Its leaves are considered auspicious.
 The dark green and long tapering mango leaves are used in many elaborates puja rituals.
 They are strung together and hung on the doors of the home on occasions such as weddings and New Year.